Substantial Damage Estimation (SDE) Workflow

 4. To create SDE Entries, select Assign Structures → Select Structures → Freehand Polygon.
 Draw around major and destroyed structures in the flood zone.
 Change the form to SDE.
 Click Assign.

 To see the newly assigned SDE assessments, go back to tasks list and click View next to your SDE task.
-Assigned assessments will appear as the blue icons shown below.
-Any completed SDE assessments will appear as the red icons shown below.
+Assigned assessments will appear as the blue icons.
+Any completed SDE assessments will appear as the red icons.

 6. Select an SDE assessment, input damage information, and add photos for the assigned structures. *NOTE* The FEMA SDE Tool caps photo size limits at 3MBs per entry, which should allow 20 to 30 photos to fit per entry.
 If an entry has more than 30 photos, you can choose the photos you want to use once in the FEMA SDE Tool.